 USAA CDs are federally insured by the FDIC up to $250,000 per depositor or $500,000 on joint accounts.

 USAA offers sixteen, standard term certificates of deposit with terms ranging from 30 days to 7 years.
-Some of the term lengths are a bit unusual compared to other banks and credit unions, but USAA has regularly offered promotional CDs with these oddball terms in the past – sometimes with exceptional APYs.
+Some of the term lengths are a bit unusual compared to other banks and credit unions, but USAA has regularly offered promotional CDs with these oddball terms in the past – sometimes with exceptional APYs (annual percentage yield).

 |Term||Standard APY||Jumbo APY|

-To put these offers in perspective, the current national average for a 12 month CD and a 60 month CD sit at 0.22% APY and 0.47% APY, respectively.
+To put these offers in perspective, the current national average for a 12 month CD and a 60 month CD sit at 0.60% APY and 0.74% APY, respectively, according to FDIC data.

 Along with their fixed rate deposits, USAA also offers “variable rate CDs” and “adjustable rate CDs.”